+understanding His nature, and letting His character shape our lives from the inside out.
 To explore what it truly means to know God, we begin with the opening verses of the Gospel of John.
-When John chose the word Logos — translated as Word — he was doing something extraordinarily deliberate.
-To Jewish readers, the Word of God was the very power by which creation came into being — the same Word that spoke light into darkness in Genesis.
+When John chose the word LOGOS — translated as WORD — he was doing something extraordinarily deliberate.
+The WORD of GOD was the very POWER by which creation came into being — the same Word that spoke light into darkness in Genesis.

 This is what the Lord says: